Geoelectric field and seismicity changes preceding the 2018 Mw6.8 earthquake and the subsequent activity in Greece: Summary and Conclusions

 The strong EQ of magnitude M$_w$6.8 that occurred in Western Greece on 25 October 2018 was preceded by an SES activity on 2 October 2018 recorded at PIR measuring station of VAN telemetric network.
 The EQ epicenter was located within the selectivity map of PIR depicted by the gray shaded area in Fig.\ref{fig:1}.

 The lead time of 23 days between the precursory SES activity and the strong EQ is statistically significant as recently found by the recent methods of event coincidence analysis and receiver operating characteristics.
 Both the entropy $S$ and the entropy $S_{-}$ under time reversal in natural time are compatible with previous observation for SES activities as well as agree with a model for SES activities based on fractional Brownian motion.
 The analysis in natural time of the seismicity subsequent to the SES activity by considering the events occurring within the selectivity area of PIR shows that criticality has been reached early morning on 18 October 2018, almost a week before the strong EQ occurrence in accordance with the earlier findings. {When employing the recent method of nowcasting earthquakes, which is based on natural time, we find an earthquake potential score around 80\% just before the occurrence of the M$_w$6.8 earthquake on 25 October 2018.
-Here, we also report the recording of additional SES activities after the occurrence of the latter earthquake and update\cite{On17APR,On19JUN} the results.}
+Here, we also report the recording of more recent SES activities at PIR and PAT \cite{On17APR,On19JUN,On24JAN,On17FEB}.}

+\acknowledgments We gratefully acknowledge the continuous supervision and technical support of the geoelectrical stations of the VAN telemetric network by Vasilis Dimitropoulos, Spyros Tzigkos and George Lampithianakis.